Elehiggle/SimpleRazerBatteryNotification/README.md

 ## Prerequisites

-- Python 3.12 or just download the precompiled Windows executable file
+- Python >=3.9 or just download the precompiled Windows executable file
-- It uses the Razer Synapse 3 tool which always runs in the background and writes log files.
+- It uses the [Razer Synapse 3](https://www.razer.com/synapse-3) tool which always runs in the background and writes log files.
 This simple tool watches the log files for battery status changes.

 ## Installation